TSMC in talks with suppliers over first European plant - FT | Headlines

 TSMC in talks with suppliers over first European plant - FT

-Chipmaker Taiwan Semiconductor Manufacturing Company Ltd (TSMC) is in advanced talks with key suppliers about setting up its first potential European plant in the German city of Dresden, the Financial Times reported on Friday.
-TSMC is sending a team of senior executives to Germany early next year to discuss the level of government support for the prospective plant as well as the capacity of the local supply chain to meet its needs, according to the report, citing people familiar with the matter.
+Chipmaker Taiwan Semiconductor Manufacturing Company Ltd (TSMC) is in advanced talks with suppliers about setting up its first European plant in the German city of Dresden, the Financial Times reported on Friday.
+TSMC is sending a team of senior executives to Germany early next year to discuss the level of government support and the capacity of the local supply chain to meet the prospective plant's needs, the report said, citing people familiar with the matter.

 - Country: